dayvillefire/dayvillefire.org/README.md

 ## Maintenance Guides

+### Adding a new page

+1. Follow the front matter guidelines here : https://github.com/nozzle/hugo-snippets

 ### Adding a custom background image for a page

 1. Edit {{themes/hugo-agency-theme/static/css/agency.css}} and add an additional CSS definition for {{header#header-SIMPLENAME}}: